tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 > OpenAPI 3.0 does not support parameter dependencies and mutually exclusive parameters.
 There is an open feature request at [https://github.com/OAI/OpenAPI-Specification/issues/256](https://github.com/OAI/OpenAPI-Specification/issues/256).
 What you can do is document the restrictions in the parameter description and define the logic in the 400 Bad Request response. ([Parameter Dependencies](https://swagger.io/docs/specification/describing-parameters/#parameter-dependencies-19))

 In the case of the weather endpoint with the OpenWeatherMap, most of the parameters are mutually exclusive.
-You can't search by City ID and by zip code.
-Although the parameters are optional, you have to use at least one parameter.
-Also, if you use the latitude parameter, you must also use the longitude parameter, as they're a pair.
+You can't search by City ID *and* zip code simultaneously.
+Although the parameters are optional, you must use at least one parameter.
+Also, if you use the `lat` parameter, you must also use the `lon` parameter because they're a pair.
 The OpenAPI spec can't programmatically reflect that structured logic, so you have to explain it in the `description` property or in other more conceptual documentation.